portalpayments/portalwallet/README-TEST-WALLET.md

 ## Sending money

-We have made a demo wallet for Jared Friedman that's already signed in and verified.
-Normally, users go through a regular Jumio / Onfido government-supplied ID check as part of signup, to get verified, we've saved you the time for this demo!
+We have made a demo wallet for John Testuser that's already signed in and verified.
+Normally, users go through a regular Onfido government-supplied ID check as part of signup, to get verified, we've saved you the time for this demo!

-The account has $10.00 real USDC, and you can send the money anywhere you want.
+The password is `password`.
+The account has **$10.00 real USDC**, and you can **send the money anywhere you want**.

 **Some things to try**